kcp-dev/kcp/docs/content/concepts/workspaces/mounts.md

 # Workspace Mounts

-Workspace mounts allow you to mount external Kubernetes-like API endpoints onto a workspace.
+Workspace mounts allow you to mount external Kubernetes-like API endpoints onto a workspace, similar to how you mount remote filesystems in Linux using NFS.
+Just like a Linux directory can be a local folder or a mounted remote filesystem, a workspace can be either a local LogicalCluster or a mounted external endpoint.

 When a workspace uses a mount, it does not have a LogicalCluster backing it.
 Instead, requests to the workspace are proxied to the external API endpoint specified by the mount object.

-In a way it allows to have unified view of multiple clusters and workspaces under same workspace tree/hierarchy.
+This allows you to have a unified view of multiple clusters and workspaces under the same workspace tree/hierarchy.

+**Analogy**: Think of workspaces as directories in a Linux filesystem:
+- **Regular workspace** = Local directory with files stored on the local filesystem
+- **Mounted workspace** = Directory that's an NFS mount pointing to a remote filesystem
+- **kcp** = The filesystem manager that routes requests to the right location

 ## Architecture Overview